davidvaldezsalcedo/ProceduralMapGenerator/README.md

 **4.** you should be able to spawn objects now.

+## Tweaking Settings

+You can use this as a 2d or 3d map generator by ticking on the Is 2D bool variable in the inspector for the Mesh Generator script.

+You can set the size of the map by setting its Width and Height in the inspector

+The Smooth Pass Max changes how smooth the map will be, if set to 0 it will contain pillars in halls and edges

+The passage radius will define how thick the halls will be

+The Seed is what defines the maps outline, this is done by strings, so defining it as "Hello World" will give you a different map as "Hello Everyone"

+You can use the Use Random Seed to have it select a random map for you

+Random Fill Percent will set how empty or how full the map is

+Wall and Cave tile amounts define the tiling of the textures used

 ## Aditional Notes

 **You can enable using a navmesh by adding the Navmesh Components for your Unity version and uncommenting it in the Map Generator Script in the Awake function and uncommenting the using UnityEngine.AI in the script.**